brabect1/invest-utils-perl/README.md

 More structured approach will be chosen later once getting a good understanding of the needed functions.

-Requires ALPHAVANTAGE_API_KEY environment variable to be set to quote stock and currency prices.
+The `ALPHAVANTAGE_API_KEY` environment variable shall be set to quote stock and currency prices through AlphaVantage API.
+That one is used as a secondary source where the primary is Yahoo Finance.